ycchuang99/laravel-opentelemetry-setup-guideline/README.md

-# Laravel OpenTelemetry Setup Guideline
+# Laravel OpenTelemetry Setup Guideline (Not Done Yet)

 In this guide, we'll walk you through the process of setting up OpenTelemetry for Laravel applications.
 OpenTelemetry is an open-source project that allows you to collect, process, and export telemetry data from your applications.
 With Laravel and OpenTelemetry, you can gain insights into the performance and behavior of your application.